Home » Skin Care » Skin Disease » Herpes Infection

 Diagnosing Herpes

 Genital herpes can be suspected with the occurrence of several painful blisters appearing on the mouth, near or in the eyes and the sexually exposed regions.
-As you notice any such symptom appearing you to consult a doctor for proper diagnosis.
+As you notice any such symptom appearing you need to consult a doctor for proper diagnosis.
 Several tests are conducted to determine herpes.
 Only then one can proceed to herpes treatment.

 Initial Examination